momentohq/momento-bulk-writer/README.md

 To store the data in Momento, run this command:

-`./MomentoEtl load -a <AUTH-TOKEN> -c <CACHE-NAME> --defaultTtl <DEFAULT-TTL> --maxTtl <MAX-TTL> <DATA-PATH>`
+`./MomentoEtl load -a <AUTH-TOKEN> -c <CACHE-NAME> --defaultTtl <DEFAULT-TTL> <DATA-PATH>`

 Asssuming we created a `valid.jsonl` file from step 3, we would run:

-`./MomentoEtl load -a <AUTH-TOKEN> -c <CACHE-NAME> --defaultTtl 1 --maxTtl 1 valid.jsonl`
+`./MomentoEtl load -a <AUTH-TOKEN> -c <CACHE-NAME> --defaultTtl 1 valid.jsonl`

 Note:

 - We assume that the cache has already been created.
 We recommend this since, because loading the data all at once demands much rate and throughput, the cache limits ought to be adjusted beforehand.
 If we create the caache as part of the load command, then limits will be default and too low.

-- The `maxTtl` option is used to clip excessive TTLs.
-Eg if a cache has a limit of 1 day TTL and an item has two days left to expire, we will load it with a TTL of 1 day.
-Similarly if an item lacks a TTL, we will apply `defaultTtl` in days.
+- The service clips TTLs to be at most the cache-specific TTL.

 - By default we discard items that have already expired.
   - There is an option to not do this; see the CLI for details.
 (Why would we want to override this?
 Suppose we are testing how long it takes to load a snapshot.
 As the snapshot ages, more and more items will expire.
 Eventually it becomes useless.
 Hence to test how long it takes to load a particular snapshot, we want to load expired items.
 This way at least we estimate the worst case.)

 # How to Run (easier - using scripts)

+We have authored scripts to automate the above steps.
+We assume they will run on AMI instances (Linux), hence they invoke the Linux build.
+Change this if you intend on running in a different environment.

 ## Build a deployable package by running: